Cosmology of fermionic dark energy coupled to curvature: Abstract

 \section{Abstract}

-A formulation of inflation driven by fermions $\psi$ is studied.
-Assumption of condensation for the spinor field simplifies the homogeneous solution of the Dirac equations and connects the spinor field with the scale parameter of the universe.
-Potentials which allow for a slow-roll dynamics yield new inflationary scenarios with initial de Sitter behavior.
-Investigating the scenario at the perturbation level gives the scalar spectral index and tensor-to-scalar ratio in agreement with Planck observations: As an example $V(\psi) = V_0 \exp \left[ \xi \log^{-1}|\bar{\psi}\psi|\right]$ gives $r \sim 10^{-4}$ and $n_s \sim 0.967$.
-The efficiency of inflation from fermions reveals the capabilities of the scenario and makes it a good candidate for the description of nature.
+A formulation of cosmology driven by fermions $\psi $ is studied.
+Assumption that the expectation value of the fermion bilinear is non-zero simplifies the homogeneous solution of the Dirac equations and connects the spinor field with the scale parameter of the universe.
+With coupling between the Einstein term and spinor field $1 - \frac{\xi }{6} (\bar{\psi }\psi )^{-l}$, the possibility for a late time interaction emerges.
+In that way, the early universe agrees with $\Lambda $CDM model, but for the late universe the new integrating term dominates.